aalmkainzi/neat_str/README.md

 unsigned int      str_cap(any_str);
 bool              str_equal(any_str1, any_str2);

-// returns a String_View of arg1 where arg2 was found
+// Returns a String_View of arg1 where arg2 was found
 String_View       str_find(any_str_hay, any_str_needle);
-// returns how many times arg2 was found in arg1 unsigned int      str_count(any_str_hay, any_str_needle);
+// Returns how many times arg2 was found in arg1 unsigned int      str_count(any_str_hay, any_str_needle);
-// copies arg2 into arg1.
+// Copies arg2 into arg1.
 If it doesn't fit, it copies as many chars as can fit.
 Returns how many chars were copied unsigned int      str_copy(any_str_dst, any_str_src);
-// concats arg2 into arg1.
+// Concats arg2 into arg1.
 If it doesn't fit, it concats as many chars as can fit.
 Returns how many chars were concated unsigned int      str_concat(cap_str_dst, any_str_src);
 // Same as above except arg2 is a String_View_Array
 unsigned int      str_concat_all(cap_str_dst, strv_arr);